newmyl/occt/dox/dev_guides/upgrade/upgrade.md

 A set of deprecated methods previously related to Local Context and now redirecting to other methods has been preserved to simplify porting; they will be removed in next release.

+@subsection upgrade_740_ProgressIndicator Change of Message_ProgressIndicator

+The progress indication mechanism has been revised on the subject of using it in multi-threaded programs.
+Now, the class Message_ProgressIndicator does not contain the scales of nested progress.
+There is no more method NewScope().
+An instance of the new class Message_ProgressScope should be created and passed everywhere instead of Message_ProgressIndicator instance.
+Please read documentation of the class Message_ProgressScope to learn more about usage of this mechanism.